Alogliptin benzoate

 Women

-There are no data on the use of alogliptin in pregnant women.
-Animal studies do not indicate harmful effects with respect to reproductive toxicity, but as a precautionary measure its use during pregnancy should be avoided.
-It is unknown whether alogliptin is excreted in human milk; a decision should be made to discontinue breast-feeding or discontinue therapy, considering the benefit for the child and the woman.
+There are no data on the use of alogliptin in pregnant women, so use during pregnancy should be avoided as a precaution.
+It is unknown whether alogliptin is excreted in human milk; a risk to the breast-fed child cannot be excluded, and the decision to discontinue breast-feeding or treatment should consider the benefits for the child and the woman.

 Sex-specific non-clinical findings